 Getting a PPO Removed in Kent County, Grand Rapids, MI

-There isn’t much evidence needed to obtain a personal protection order in Grand Rapids.
+There isn’t much evidence needed to obtain a personal protection order (PPO) in Grand Rapids.
 The likelihood of it being granted is quite high.
 However, that’s the other side of the problem.
 If you have had a PPO in Grand Rapids placed on you for no reason, this could pose issues in your life as well.
 Our team of criminal defense attorneys understands this and is there to assist you with getting that PPO from Grand Rapids removed whenever possible.
 This isn’t something that you can do on your own.
-You will need the assistance of a Grand Rapids law firm such as John Engman & Associated, P.C.
+You will need the assistance of a Grand Rapids Criminal attorney law firm such as John Engman & Associates, P.C.

 If you or a loved one is in serious danger, call your local police department and one of our criminal law attorneys.
 Our criminal attorneys have experience working with law enforcement and the courts to come up with the best solutions for clients.
 To request a consultation with one of our personal protection order attorneys in Grand Rapids, MI, call John Engman & Associates, P.C. at (616) 454-5222.